 Completing Section 2, Employer Review and Attestation

-Employers must complete and sign Section 2 of Form I-9, Employment Eligibility Verification, within 3 business days of the date of hire of their employee (the hire date means the first day of work for pay).
+As an employer, you or your authorized representative must complete and sign Section 2 of Form I-9, Employment Eligibility Verification, within 3 business days of the date of hire of your employee (the hire date means the first day of work for pay).
 For example, if your employee began work for pay on Monday, you must complete Section 2 by Thursday of that week.
 If the job lasts less than 3 days, you must complete Section 2 no later than the first day of work for pay.
+Recruiters and referrers for a fee do not enter the employee’s first day of employment.

 Employee Responsibilities for Section 2

-Employees must present unexpired original documentation that shows the employer their identity and employment authorization.
-Your employees choose which documentation to present.
+Employees must present original, acceptable, and unexpired documentation that shows the employer their identity and employment authorization.
+Your employees may choose to present either:

 Employer Responsibilities for Section 2